 Use a closing expression in letters such as "Please do not hesitate to contact me if I can be of further assistance."
 In emails you can write, for example, "Many thanks for your help."

-In letters, write the date out in full: 7 June 2006 or June 7, 2006.
-Avoid using abbreviated dates such as (7/6/2006) as although British speakers will understand this as 7 June, Americans will understand it to be July 6.
+In letters, write the date out in full: 27 February 2019 or February 27, 2019.
+Avoid using abbreviated dates such as (12/2/2018) as although British speakers will understand this as 12 February, Americans will understand it as December 2.